Essential Twin Baby Clothes for the First Month

 Infant gowns and sleepers: 6- 8

 Long gowns that close at the bottom keep your baby's feet warm and make diaper changes easier.
 Some gowns have mittens attached to protect your baby from scratching herself.
-The American Academy of Pediatrics (AAP) recommends that babies wear one-piece sleepers at night, instead of covering them with blankets or quilts.
+The American Academy of Pediatrics (AAP) recommends that babies wear one-piece sleepers at night, and NOT covering them with blankets or quilts.
 Sleepers with built-in feet will keep your baby comfy and cozy from chin to toe.

 Socks/booties: 6-8 pairs